UN-OCHA/common_design/README.md

 ## JS

-Javascript files should be added to `js/` and to the scripts section of `ocha_basic.info`
+Javascript files should be added to `js/` and defined as a library in `common_design.ibraries.yml`

 Instead of grouping all JS in one file, each component has its own JS file associated with it.
 They have been built to be reused, allowing you to mix and match any combination of JS files and use each as a dependency without altering the original file.
 The general pattern to reference the method of a behavior is: